iAmmarTahir/Snake-Game/README.md

 # Snake-Game

-This project is a classic Snake game written in x86 Assembly language, with over 1200 lines of code.
-The purpose of the project was to develop an understanding of how code is compiled into Assembly language and how Assembly language can be difficult and time-consuming to work with without high-level programming languages such as C++.
-Through this project, I gained a deeper appreciation for the advantages of using high-level programming languages in software development.
+This is a Snake game implementation in x86 Assembly language, featuring over 1200 lines of code.
+The project was created as an educational tool to demonstrate the process of compiling code into Assembly and the difficulties of coding in Assembly without the aid of higher-level languages such as C++.
+The game features classic Snake gameplay, where the player controls a snake that moves across the screen, eating food and growing longer, while avoiding collision with walls or its own body.
+The project showcases the efficiency and low-level control offered by Assembly programming, but also highlights the need for higher-level languages in modern software development.